-Staff recommends that the MP&L Committee forward the attached Title VI Equity Analysis to the Board for review and approval.
+The MP&L Committee and staff recommend that the Board approve the proposed service and fare changes on Route 99X and elimination of Route 27, as well as the attached Title VI Equity Analysis.
 The analysis has been reviewed by legal counsel, and the public outreach section will be updated upon completion of the scheduled public hearing.